-- Additional Information: if you would like the recipient to know any other thing regarding the disbursement of your salary like, for instance, if you would like the recipient to send you an SMS or an Email after the person collects the money, then you should indicate so in the letter.
+Additional Information: if you would like the recipient to know any other thing regarding the disbursement of your salary, for instance, if you would like the recipient to send you an SMS or an Email after the person collects the money, then you should indicate so in the letter.

 “Money is the root of all evil,” when authorizing someone to collect money on your behalf, you should take the necessary precautions to ensure that you don’t lose your money.
 Some of the things to consider before authorizing an individual to act on your behalf include:

 - Make sure that the person you fully trust the person you are authorizing